aashishvasu/OpenComposite/README.md

 ## Licence

-OpenOVR itself is Free Software under the GPLv3:
+OpenComposite itself is Free Software under the GPLv3:

 ```
 This program is free software: you can redistribute it and/or modify